An introduction to computational tools for research-- Linux command line, HPC, Bash scripting, Python, SQL, and Artificial Intelligence

 The course is divided into four main sections:

-• SQL database introduction and integration with Python
+• Section 3: SQL database introduction and integration with Python

 Course Objectives